-Dr Wenju Cai, a Chief Research Scientist and CSIRO Office of Chief Executive Science Leader, specializes in research into global climate variability and change.
-With over 25 years of research and leadership experience, his interest spans from dynamics of modes of climate variability (such as El Niño-Southern Oscillation, the Indian Ocean Dipole), their mechanisms, and their response to greenhouse warming to climate detection and attribution, through to impacts of individual forcing factors of increasing carbon dioxide, increasing anthropogenic aerosols, and stratospheric ozone depletion.
-His service to science communities includes a contributing author to IPCC AR4 and AR5 reports, co-Chair of World Climate Research Programme CLIVAR Pacific Panel during 2009 – 2015, and a member of the CLIVAR Scientific Steering Group (Image source: Alex Drewniak)
+Dr Wenju Cai, a Chief Research Scientist, an Office of Chief Executive Science Leader at CSIRO, and Director of CSHOR, specialises in research into global climate variability and change.
+With over 25 years of research and leadership experience, his interest spans from dynamics of modes of climate variability (such as El Niño-Southern Oscillation and the Indian Ocean Dipole) and their mechanisms, to climate change detection and attribution, through to impacts of individual forcing factors of increasing carbon dioxide, increasing anthropogenic aerosols, and stratospheric ozone depletion.
+His sustained science achievement has had major influence on research directions of a large body of work.
+His service to science communities includes a contributing authorship to IPCC reports, co-Chair of World Climate Research Programme CLIVAR Pacific Panel during 2009 – 2015, a member of the CLIVAR Scientific Steering Group (2016-2018) and its co-Chair (2019-ongoing).
+He specialises in conceptual nonlinear frameworks for extreme El Niño and extreme La Niña, and the IOD, uncovering nonlinearity in the dynamics and impact.
+These have resulted in the projection of increased frequency of these extremes under greenhouse warming.
+Cai has elucidated the dynamics of major modes of southern hemisphere ocean-atmosphere variability and change, including the role of Antarctic ozone depletion, increasing CO2 and the associated ocean circulation changes.
+In 2020, Dr Cai was elected as Fellow of the Australian Academy Science (Image source: Alex Drewniak).

 Prof Matthew England leads the Southern Ocean dynamics, circulation and water mass formation project.
 He is a Scientia Professor of Climate Dynamics at the University of New South Wales and a former Australian Research Council Laureate Fellow.
 He was a founding Director of the UNSW Climate Change Research Centre (CCRC) and is currently the Deputy Director of the ARC Centre of Excellence for Climate System Science.
 In 2014 Prof England was elected a Fellow of the Australian Academy of Science, and in 2016 a Fellow of the American Geophysical Union.
 Prof England’s expertise covers the dynamics of the oceans and their role in climate variability and climate change on time-scales of seasons to millennia.